kinow/kinoshita.eti.br/_posts/2017-06-14-how-to-remove-the-signature-from-emails-with-nlp.md

 ---
-title: "How to remove the signature from e-mails with NLP?"
+date: 2017-06-14 13:59:33 +1300
-author: kinow
+layout: post
 tags:
 - python
 - programming
 - natural language processing
 - opensource
-time: '13:59:33'
+title: How to remove the signature from e-mails with NLP?
 ---

 Some time ago I stumbled across [EmailParser](https://github.com/mynameisvinn/EmailParser), a Python utility to remove e-mail signatures.
 Here's a sample input e-mail from the project documentation.